 Reflecting and Thinking

-This section (beginning with 9:30) makes clear the cause of God's rejection of Israel.
+Today's biblical text (actually beginning with 9:30) makes clear the cause of God's rejection of Israel.
 It is not that Israel has not been zealous for God.
 It is rather that they are seeking self-attained righteousness based on law, an effort which has limited their ability and willingness to submit to God's righteousness and has blinded them to the law's focus on Christ.
-Their exclusive attitude stands between them and God's ultimate purpose of righteousness for all who believe.
+Their attitude of exclusivity stands between them and God's ultimate purpose of righteousness for all who believe.

 God has rejected Israel because they rejected him.
 The twelve Old Testament quotations (vv.
 5-21) provide evidence that God's plan for righteousness by faith is not something new.
-[Be careful how you use and apply these OT quotes!!]
+[Be careful how you use and apply these OT quotes!]
 The message has gone forth, and some of Israel has not accepted the gospel (v.
 16).
-And God has been immeasurably patient with Israel (v.
+Yet, God has been immeasurably patient with Israel (v.
 21).

-Dear God, we want to be more zealous, but we want to be zealous about your will and way and not only our benefit.
+Dear God, we want to be more zealous, but we want to be zealous about your will and way and not only for our benefit.
 Help us seek your righteousness and submit to it.
 In our more sober moments, we fear that we may seek well and submit poorly.
-Help us avoid attitudes of exclusivity and be with us as we seek to bring good news to the entire world, we pray in Jesus' name, Amen.
+Help us avoid attitudes of exclusivity.
+Be with us as we seek to bring good news to the entire world, we pray in Jesus' name, Amen.